Qari Hussain

-Qari Hussain Ahmad Mehsud (Pashto/Urdu: قارى حسین احمد) (6 December 1988 – 7 October 2010) was a top lieutenant in the Tehrik-i-Taliban Pakistan (TTP) and the organizer of the group's suicide bombing squads.
+Qari Hussain Ahmad Mehsud (Pashto/Urdu: قارى حسین احمد) (6 December 1988 – 7 October 2010) was a top lieutenant of the Tehrik-i-Taliban Pakistan (TTP) and the organizer of the group's suicide bombing squads.
 He was a cousin of Hakimullah Mehsud.

 Education

 Hussain studied at the Jamia Farooqia seminary for four years.

 Operations

 Hussain ran a training camp for suicide bombers in South Waziristan and had been active in violent acts against the Pakistani government.
 In May 2007 he directed a campaign of attacks in the Federally Administered Tribal Areas.
 The attacks included targeted killings of tribal elders and political agents, and attacks on police which resulted in many civilian deaths.

 The violent nature of the attacks almost led to a split with Baitullah Mehsud, who at the time was amir of the TTP.
 On 1 June 2007, Mehsud captured 17 of Hussain's men and threatened to kill them in retaliation for a particularly brutal attack upon the residence of Pir Amiruddin Shah, the Political Agent of Khyber Agency, which killed guests and family members and had been undertaken without Mehsud's consent.
 However, Hussain was still a commander of Taliban forces.